KarimF430/Killer-Whale/TEST_REPORT.md

 ## Conclusion

-✅ **The MotorOctane application is fully functional and ready for use.**
+✅ **The gadizone application is fully functional and ready for use.**

 All core features are working correctly:
 - User authentication and authorization